 It’s very important that you do not switch out your tragus piercing jewelry until it has completely healed.
 This is to prevent any chance of scarring or infection.
 Once the healing process is complete you can begin to experiment with other jewelry types, tragus jewelry, and cartilage earrings like captive bead rings, barbells, studs, and more!

 What if my tragus piercing gets infected or I have an allergic reaction?

 Before committing to any type of body piercing, it’s important that you go over the risks of allergies and infections with a piercing professional.
 We also suggest speaking with a healthcare professional to be sure you don’t have an allergy to certain types of metals or jewelry materials commonly found in certain body jewelry types.
 If you begin to feel any pain or your piercing becomes red or inflamed, we suggest removing it and contacting a professional immediately.

 To avoid infection, make sure to follow your piercing care guidelines throughout the healing process and be sure to not remove your jewelry until the allotted time has passed.

-Now that you have all the info you need about tragus piercings you can decide if this piercing is right for you!
-What kind of piercing will make you shine?
+Now that you have all the info you need about tragus cartilage piercings, it’s time to go shopping!
 We can’t wait to see what types of jewelry you pick out.
 Still not so sure about getting a body piercing?
 No worries!
 Check out the rest of our body piercing guides at The Inspo Spot for more piercing ideas, piercing info, piercing FAQs, and inspiration on what kind of piercing will be best for you!